Lean LSP

 lean_multi_attempt

-Attempt multiple lean code snippets on a line and return goal state and diagnostics for each snippet.
-This tool is useful to screen different proof attempts before using the most promising one.
+Attempt multiple tactics on a line and return goal state and diagnostics for each.
+Useful to screen different proof attempts before committing to one.

 rw [Nat.pow_sub (Fintype.card_pos_of_nonempty S)]: